Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 • Eventually wear out your air conditioner much faster.

-How to Level an Air Conditioner Pad
+How You Can Level Out Your Air Conditioner Pad

-If you’re worried your air conditioner is sinking and causing problems, give Pliescott HVAC Services LLC a call at 410-228-4822.
+If you’re worried your air conditioner is sinking and creating problems, give Pliescott HVAC Services LLC a call at 410-228-4822.
 We’ll inspect your air conditioner for any damage and then determine the best way to level it.